drug-design/course/docs/chapters/molecular-graphics.md

 #### Lipophilicity Potentials

-Lipophilicity potentials: favorable complementary features of lipophilicity potentials are achieved in interactions of the same type, namely hydrophobic-hydrophobic and lipophilic-lipophilic interactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/lipophilicity-potentials-ce9f4aed'><i class='fa fa-play' aria-hidden='true'></i></button>Lipophilicity potentials: favorable complementary features of lipophilicity potentials are achieved in interactions of the same type, namely hydrophobic-hydrophobic and lipophilic-lipophilic interactions.

 ![](https://media.drugdesign.org/course/molecular-graphics/6_4_3_1.png){: loading=lazy }

 ### Visualization of Intramolecular Interaction

-Current workstations with their fast processors can do "bump-checking" (checking for steric contacts closer than van der Waals) to visualize hydrophobic interactions and hydrogen bonds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-intramolecular-interaction-e4393d6c'><i class='fa fa-play' aria-hidden='true'></i></button>Current workstations with their fast processors can do "bump-checking" (checking for steric contacts closer than van der Waals) to visualize hydrophobic interactions and hydrogen bonds.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_6_5.png){: loading=lazy }

 ### Schematic Complex Interaction

-Schematic illustrations are useful in representing the interactions observed (or calculated) in a molecular complex.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/schematic-complex-interaction-080f154c'><i class='fa fa-play' aria-hidden='true'></i></button>Schematic illustrations are useful in representing the interactions observed (or calculated) in a molecular complex.
 The following view represents a drawing generated automatically by the graphical program Ligplot and shows the detailed interactions of a small molecule and a protein.

 ![](https://media.drugdesign.org/course/molecular-graphics/6_6_0_1.png){: loading=lazy }

 ### Visualization of a Complex Cavity

-The following two views show the volume occupied by a ligand when it interacts with its target macromolecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-complex-cavity-ba413fea'><i class='fa fa-play' aria-hidden='true'></i></button>The following two views show the volume occupied by a ligand when it interacts with its target macromolecule.
 The view below focuses on the situation around the ligand (purple is volume of ligand and green is volume of target cavity).
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer